IQSS/dataverse/doc/Sphinx/source/User/appendix.rst

 only, Dataverse Network data is compliant with the `Content Standard for Digital Geospatial Metadata (CSDGM), Vers.
 2 (FGDC-STD-001-1998) <http://www.fgdc.gov/metadata>`__ (FGDC).

-Attached is a PDF file that defines and maps all Dataverse Network Cataloging Information fields.
+Attached is a [need to include this] that defines and maps all Dataverse Network Cataloging Information fields.
 Information provided in the file includes the following: